ARaveala/ft_transendence_dev_docu/araveala_general_backend.md

 - will the game be front end or backend

   remote player may actually be possible with minimal effore, utalizing services such as Render/Vercel/Railway may give us an easier in

+## details for other memebers
+#### database needs to store
+- username
+- score (?) how often to update it
+- tournament score
+- status (online offline) might make other thinsg easier
+-